t41372/Open-LLM-VTuber-docs/docs/Start/installation-guide.md

 ## Step 5: Setup ASR (Automatic Speech Recognition)

 Supported options include FunASR, Faster-Whisper, Groq, and many more.
-See [Speech Recognition](speech-recognition.md) for detailed setup instructions of different ASR providers.
+See [Speech Recognition](../ASR) for detailed setup instructions of different ASR providers.

 Local options like FunASR with SenseVoiceSmall and Faster-Whisper offers good speed and accuracy.
 Groq API offers generous free limits.

-Set `ASR_MODEL` in `conf.yaml` to your chosen ASR.

 :::warning
 Make sure your audio input device (a.k.a. your microphone) is configured properly in your browser.
 Use [this website](https://www.vad.ricky0123.com/) to check if your mic is working as expected.